Blue Cross Blue Shield of Massachusetts Foundation Makes Grants to Help Transform Delivery of Care

 - Metro Housing | Boston, which provides innovative and personalized services that help individuals and families achieve housing stability, economic self-sufficiency, and improved quality of life.
 The grant will help improve the data management system for the organization’s Housing to Health program in partnership with Boston Medical Center.

 - Project Bread, a statewide food security organization dedicated to combating hunger and promoting positive health outcomes.
 The organization will use the funding to coordinate supplemental food and nutrition services for low-income residents in Worcester County, particularly in Southbridge and Webster, who are patients of Family Health Center of Worcester.
-Project Bread will partner with the Regional Economic Council, Health Leads and the UMass Extension Nutrition Education Program.
+Project Bread will partner with the Regional Environmental Council, Health Leads and the UMass Extension Nutrition Education Program.

 - The Community Builders, a nonprofit real estate developer that builds affordable housing for families and seniors.
 It will develop a family-centered intervention to address housing stability and trauma as key social determinants of health.
 Partners include Family Health Center of Worcester, Central Massachusetts Housing Alliance, the Worcester Police Department, and researchers at Boston College and Clark University’s Local Action Research Partnership.